kdfriedman/email-boilerplate-template/README.md

 If you'd like to use within your own email campaigns, simply replace all images with your own and adjust any styling to your liking.

 **Bug Notes**
 This template has rendered successfully on 96% of Litmus and Emails on Acid email client tests.
 The templates that currently still have a couple of bugs are **_Outlook 2003 - Desktop and Lotus Notes 8 & 8.5_**.
-If you don't send emails to people that aren't using those clients, you should be in good shape.
+If you send emails to people that aren't using those 3 specific clients, you should be in good shape.
 If the majority of your customerbase uses all three of these clients, please feel free submit a pull request and I'll happily merge into the master markup branch.